Network-Software-and-System-Lab/HomePage/index_1_equipment.md

 filename: index_1_equipment
 ---

-Table 1.
-Core Hardware and Software in the Network, Software and System Laboratory
+# Core Hardware and Software in the Network, Software and System Laboratory

 Description|Qty
 ------------ | -------------